Table of Contents

 Mont Boron

-But the main attraction of Mont Boron is the gorgeous views of the Mediterranean Sea that are arguably better than what you'll observe from Parc de la Colline du Chateau.
-As if that wasn't enough, looking down the slope to the east will reveal some gorgeous villas to make you appreciate the best part of living on the Mediterranean coast.
+As if that wasn't enough, looking down the slope to the east will reveal some beautiful villas to make you appreciate the best part of living on the Mediterranean coast.
 The ideal place to enjoy these views is Point de vue sur Villefranche Saint Jean Cap Ferrat, close to the park's east entrance.

 Unlike other parts of Nice, you won't find a crowd of tourists here, so you can enjoy the clear air and views in a serene environment.
+You could easily spend a full day here.

 Libération